alexeedm/pytorch-fortran/README.md

 ## API

+Keep in mind that order of the array dimensions is different in Fortran and C/Pytorch.
+Fortran's contiguous dimension is the first one, while in Pytorch the contiguous dimension is the last one.
+Therefore, in order for the Fortran input to match the Pytorch expectation, the order of the Fortran input array dimensions must be the inverse of the Pytorch input tensor.
+The library will take care of correctly matching the dimensions in this case without any data movement.

 We are working on documenting the full API.
 Please refer to the examples for more details.
 The bindings are provided through the following Fortran classes: